-The nation is recognized for its vast woods, which cover over half of the country, making it Europe’s third most wooded country after Finland and Sweden.
+The nation is recognized for its vast woods, which cover over half of the country.
 There are still ancient woods and many more locations of remarkable natural beauty to be explored.

-Slovenia is not just a popular tourist destination, but it is also one of the best countries for Canadian expats to live and move to, according to Forbes.
+Slovenia is not just a popular tourist destination, but it is also one of the best countries for Canadian expats to live and move to.
 Ljubljana, the Slovenian capital combines the charm of a small town with the conveniences of a big city.